 No, he didn’t apologize, and he didn’t seem to care about what he had done.

 Maybe I was the first woman to ever stand up to him and let him know he was hurting someone?

-And even though I didn’tget the response I was hoping or expecting from this man, I know I reinforced the positives in me to express my feelings, and all my sisters shopping along with me that day in the grocery store saw it in action too.
+And even though I didn’tget the response I was hoping or expecting from this man, I know I reinforced the positives within myself to express my feelings.

 Maybe I created my own life-changing Oprah moment for others that day?

 But I cared… I cared for Me that day, and I will never abandon ‘her’ again.

 I was the valuable merchandise in the store that day.
 Even when that man and his cart didn’t think so, I let him know otherwise.